Kiran7007/Interview-Preparation/README.md

 *  **How do you declare the launch mode in your application?** <br/>
     via manifest, in activity's tag.
 For Eg., -> android:launchMode="singleTask"

-*  **How to handle crashing of AsyncTask during screen rotation?** <br/>
-    One way is by cancelling the AsyncTask by using cancel() method on its instance.
-It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.
-    The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
-    We can also avoid this crash by using 2 Alternatives -  1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively, 2) Using LiveData - lifecycle aware component.

 *  **What is a RetainFragment / Headless Fragment?** <br/>
     Generally, Fragments are destroyed and recreated along with their parent Activity’s whenever a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, notifying the system to retain the current instance of the fragment when the activity is recreated.